14 May 2019

 Reaching your 60s is a time when a lot of people might be thinking about retirement – or perhaps have retired already and be planning projects and holidays to keep them busy post working-life.

-But it’s a different story for soon-to-be 68-year-old Basho Dunsford who, at the age of 66, graduated with a BSc Hons in Mental Health Nursing in October 2018 and now works as a staff nurse at Highgate Mental Health Centre – part of Camden and Islington NHS Foundation Trust (C&I).
+But it’s a different story for 68-year-old Basho Dunsford who, at the age of 66, graduated with a BSc Hons in Mental Health Nursing in October 2018 and now works as a staff nurse at Highgate Mental Health Centre – part of Camden and Islington NHS Foundation Trust (C&I).

 Basho said: “I think I had always wanted to be a Mental Health Nurse.
 It’s definitely been one of the best decisions I’ve made, although I think if you had told me when I was younger that I was going to be graduating at 66 years of age, I’m not quite sure I would have believed you!”